UniKnow/AgileDev/tutorials/ddd/src/site/markdown/core/glossary.md

 ## B

 * **Bounded Context** - A division of a larger system that has its own ubiquitous language and domain model.
 Bounding contexts gives team members a clear and shared understanding of what has to be consistent and what can be developed independently.
-As with other DDD concepts bounded contexts are most valuable when carried through into the implementation.

 ## C